 Nutritional support in the neonatal intensive care unit (NICU) helps to encourage optimal brain development among preterm infants.
 However, their brain growth rates still lag behind those seen in full-term newborns.

+During the final weeks of pregnancy, the fetal brain undergoes an unprecedented growth spurt, dramatically increasing in volume as well as structural complexity as the fetus approaches full term.
 One in 10 infants born in the U.S. in 2016 was born before 37 weeks of gestation, according to the Centers for Disease Control and Prevention.
 Within this group, very low birthweight preemies are at significant risk for growth failure and neurocognitive impairment.
 "Few studies have investigated the impact of early macronutrient and caloric intake on microstructural brain development in vulnerable pre-term infants," says Katherine Ottolini, lead author of the Children's-led study.
 "Advanced quantitative magnetic resonance imaging (MRI) techniques may help to fill that data gap in order to better direct targeted interventions to newborns who are most in need."

+The research team at Children's National Health System enrolled 69 infants who were born younger than 32 gestational weeks and weighed less than 1,500 grams.
+The infants' mean birth weight was 970 grams and their mean gestational age at birth was 27.6 weeks.
 The newborns underwent MRI at their term-equivalent age, 40 weeks gestation.
 Parametric maps were generated for fractional anisotropy in regions of the cerebrum and cerebellum for diffusion tensor imaging analyses, which measures brain connectivity and white matter tract integrity.
 The research team also tracked nutritional data: Grams per kilogram of carbohydrates, proteins, lipids and overall caloric intake.